When the subject individual requests a review in person, another individual of their

 may also suggest that the appointed representative come to the field office (FO) to

-review the file, to determine which items are to be copied.
+review the file, to determine which items to copy.

-equipment.
-The following requirements must be met:
+the following requirements are met:

-local management approves the arrangements,
+FO management approves the arrangements;

 information in the file pertaining to other individuals is removed from the file before